-- The Talk Boost programme supports development of vocabulary and conversation skills. - In Reception and KS1, Speech Link assessments identify children who may need additional support with forming speech sounds.
-The programme then provides tailored interventions for individual children. - The Nuffield Early Language Intervention is used by trained practitioners in Reception to support development of skills in listening, vocabulary, narrative and phonics.
+- The Talk Boost programme supports development of vocabulary and conversation skills and is used when appropriate. - In Reception and KS1, Speech Link assessments identify children who may need additional support with forming speech sounds.
+The programme then provides tailored interventions for individual children. - The Nuffield Early Language Intervention is available for use by trained practitioners in Reception to support development of skills in listening, vocabulary, narrative and phonics.